Skip to main content

 3: ‘Blue’ (1971)

 Blue, Joni Mitchell’s most obviously confessional album, was written in harsh personal circumstances.
 “We had to close the doors and lock them while I recorded [Blue], because I was in a state of mind that in this culture would be called a nervous breakdown,” she said in 1996.
 The album is, emotionally, a tough listen.
-Mitchell never encourages you to feel pity for her (“I’m so hard to handle, I’m selfish and I’m sad,” she confesses on River), yet her longings, whether for romantic relationships, for home, or for the daughter she gave up for adoption (on Little Green) are all too human.
+Mitchell never encourages you to feel pity for her (“I’m so hard to handle, I’m selfish and I’m sad,” she confesses on River), yet her longings, whether for romantic relationships, for home, or for the daughter she birthed but could not raise (on Little Green) are all too human.

 Musically, the album introduced new elements to Mitchell’s sonic palette.
 May of its songs were written on a mountain dulcimer, which Mitchell had bought at the 1969 Big Sur Folk Festival.
 Blue is also the sound of Mitchell’s piano, which had grown from tentative experimentation, on Song To A Seagull, into a profound vehicle for her art only a few short years later.
 One of the best Joni Mitchell albums of any era, Blue highlighted Mitchell’s restlessness – a quality that would soon be supercharged as the 70s ticked on.